gunadarma-academy/asde-michi-test/docs-reports/MASTER-TEST-PLAN.markdown

 - Personal Laptop
 - Personal Phone
 - DigitalOcean VPS
-- Codeship or Snap CI
+- Snap CI

 Database:
-- NeDB mock database: arlin-test
+- Mock database with in-memory, NeDB, or MongoDB.

 --------------------------------------------------------------------------------

 ## Bug Tracking/Process/Resolution

-> We haven't got any bug report from external party yet.
+> We haven't got any reproducable/in-depth bug report from external party yet.
 So this process is not yet executable.

 During testing, the testing team members normally encounter behavior that goes against a specified or implied design requirement in the product.
 When this happens, we will document and reproduce the bugs for the developers.